Francesco Cian, DVM, MRCVS, Resident in Veterinary Clinical Pathology, University of Cambridge, UK

 FeLV (Feline Leukemia Virus) and FIV (Feline Immunodeficiency Virus) are the main viruses involved in the pathogenesis of lymphoma.
 FeLV has been demonstrated to be directly correlated to the development of lymphoma (mainly mediastinal forms) through an acquired insertional mutagenesis in which the integrated provirus may activate a proto-oncogene or disrupt a tumor suppressor gene (4).
 On the other hand, the role of FIV in the development of lymphoma has not been completely clarified although the majority of published studies addressing this issue suggest oncogenesis arises via indirect mechanisms (5).

 The underlying causes of non–retroviral-induced feline lymphomas are not completely understood.
-Several factors have been considered to be related to the onset of lymphoma; previous chronic inflammation (e.g. IBD) and genetic predisposition in Siamese cats are only two of the predisposing factors reported in literature (3).
+Several factors have been considered to be related to the onset of lymphoma; previous chronic inflammation (e.g. IBD) and genetic pre target="_blank">3).

 Interestingly, several studies have shown that the incidence of feline lymphoma has risen in the last decades with a change of incidence of the different forms.
 Before control of FeLV by serology testing and vaccination in the early 1980s, more than 70% of all cats with lymphoma were FeLV positive and had mediastinal lymphoma.
 After that, a decrease in these forms and an increase in the non-retroviral associated lymphomas have been noted.
 At the present time, the types of lymphoma that are more commonly observed in the feline species are the alimentary (mainly intestinal) and the extra nodal forms, mainly renal and nasal (3).